cabo/mtct/draft-bormann-core-media-content-type-format.md

 # Content-Coding

-{{RFC2616}} also introduced the term Content-Coding, a registered name for an encoding transformation that has been or can be applied to a
+{{Section 3.5 of RFC2616}} also introduced the term Content-Coding, a registered name for an encoding transformation that has been or can be applied to a representation:
-representation:

 ~~~ abnf
 content-coding   = token
 ~~~
-{: #ABNF-content-coding title="Definition of content-coding"}
+{: #ABNF-content-coding title="Definition of content-coding as in RFC 2616"}

-Confusingly, in HTTP the Content-Coding is then given in a header field called "Content-Encoding"; we NEVER use this term (except when we are in error).
+Confusingly, in HTTP the Content-Coding is then given in a header field called "Content-Encoding"; we **never** use this term (except when we are in error).
 Instead we define:

 Content-Coding: